UBOdin/jitd/java/README.md

 # Java Implementation

 The Java implementation is a proof of concept developed for our [CIDR 2015](http://mjolnir.cse.buffalo.edu/wp-content/uploads/2014/11/main.pdf) paper.
-It is being phased out in favor of our C/C++ implementations, but still serves as a good overview of the concepts involved and includes a visual demonstration mode that does not appear in any of the other implementations.
+Although it lacks the same performance as the C/C++ implementations due to the GC, it provides a nice, usable framework for trying out ideas and quick tests.
+It also includes a visual demo mode that the other implementations lack.

 ## Code Overview